The project is in a healthy, maintained state

-Drop-in theme that refreshes the MissionControl::Jobs UI with refined typography, an emerald color palette, and JSON syntax highlighting.
+Drop-in theme that refreshes the MissionControl::Jobs UI with refined typography, a malachite color palette, light/dark mode, and JSON syntax highlighting.
 Zero configuration — works via Rack middleware without overriding views.

 2005